Cedric Minter

-Cedric Alwyn Minter (born November 13, 1958), is a former professional football player, an award-winning running back in the Canadian Football League.
+Cedric Alwyn Minter (born November 13, 1958) is an American former professional football player, a running back in the Canadian Football League (CFL).
 After his playing career, Minter became an educator and is currently a junior high school assistant principal in Boise, Idaho.

-Early years
+Early life

 Born into a military family in Charleston, South Carolina, Minter moved with his family to Mountain Home Air Force Base in southwestern Idaho in 1959, when he was a few months old.
 A year later the family moved to nearby Boise, where he grew up and played his high school football in the mid-1970s for Borah High School under head coach Delane "De" Pankratz.
 Minter had outstanding seasons for the Lions as a sophomore and junior; the Lions went undefeated in 1975 and Minter had the attention of the top college football programs.
 But after incurring a shoulder injury on the first play of his senior season in September 1976, the attention rapidly subsided.
 Oregon and Kansas were still interested, but only Boise State in his hometown was interested in him as a 170 lb running back.

-College
+College career

 Minter graduated from high school in 1977 and accepted a football scholarship to Boise State University (BSU), and became a two-time All-American under head coach Jim Criner.
 Minter made his mark early as a freshman with a school record 210 yards against Cal Poly.
 As a sophomore, he set a Big Sky record by rushing with 1,526 yards in 1978.
 As a senior, he was a member of BSU's "Four Horseman" backfield (along with QB Joe Aliotti, FB David Hughes, and HB Terry Zahner), which led the 1980 Broncos to the Division I-AA championship.
 BSU defeated the Grambling Tigers, 14–9, in the first round (semifinals) at Bronco Stadium, then edged favored Eastern Kentucky, 31–29, with a late touchdown in the 1980 NCAA Division I-AA Football Championship Game played in Sacramento on December 20.